Fall Lawn Care Checklist

 • Warm-season grasses should be dethatched in late spring to early summer when they’re in peak growing condition.
 A light dethatching can be done in early fall if absolutely necessary.

 Use a power rake for small areas or rent a dethatcher for larger lawns.
-Leave about one-quarter of an inch of thatch to help retain soil moisture and provide cushioning.
+Leave about 1/4 inch of thatch to help retain soil moisture and provide cushioning.

 It’s normal for your lawn to look a little rough after dethatching.
 It should bounce back within 2 to 4 weeks.
 If need be, follow up with overseeding and fertilization to help fill in any thin or bare spots.